|Nutrition Facts (per serving)|

 |% Daily Value*|

 |Dietary Fiber 3g||10%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-3 cups diced or pureed tomatoes (do not drain)
+3 cups diced tomatoes, not drained, or pureed tomatoes

-First, in a large skillet or frying pan over medium heat, saute the diced onions and the minced garlic in the olive oil for about 3 to 5 minutes, or just until the onions are starting to turn soft.
+In a large skillet or frying pan over medium heat, sauté the diced onions and the minced garlic in the olive oil for about 3 to 5 minutes, or just until the onions are starting to turn soft.

-Use your homemade vegetarian Mexican rice to fill up a vegetarian burrito, serve it alongside some homemade refried beans, top it off with some fresh cilantro or just enjoy it as it is for a simple side dish to just about any meal.
+Use this delicious rice to fill up a vegetarian burrito, serve it alongside some homemade refried beans, top it off with some fresh cilantro or enjoy it as it is for a simple side dish to just about any meal.